Free-acorns/.github/profile/README.md

 ## How the use of GitHub align with OER

-GitHub is not just a platform originally intended for revision control of source code based on a toolset called `git`. `git`, like its predessessors, such as `cvs`, `git` facilitates a few key actions:
+GitHub is not just a platform originally intended for revision control of source code based on a tool set called `git`. `git`, like its predecessors, such as `cvs`, `git` facilitates a few key actions:

 * Clone: to copy a version of a repository to a local computer.
 * Commit: to mark a number of files as revised.